Services

 *Units are adopted for potential insurance billing purposes (not currently accepted).

-Medical massage can help reduce or eliminate pain from these common temporomandibular joint (TMJ) disorders:
+Medical massage can help reduce or eliminate pain from these common temporomandibular joint (TMJ) disorders.
+Patients seeking TMJ massage, TMJ treatment, or structured TMJ dysfunction treatment may experience:

 - Bruxism (teeth grinding or clenching)